Yusuf Hassan Abdi: Political career

 Prompted by requests from the Somali business community in Eastleigh to run for office, Hassan stepped down from his post with the UN in 2007 to present himself as a candidate in that year's Kamukunji by-election.
 Initially running on an Orange Democratic Movement (ODM) ticket, he reportedly won the seat until party leaders later reversed the decision and awarded the position to a rival challenger.
 Hassan subsequently switched tickets to ODM-Kenya, where he came in third in a December 2007 by-election marred by voting irregularities.
 According to Hassan's supporters and one of his key campaigners Ms Saumu Saidi, he would have won the seat had it not been for stolen ballot boxes.

 In August 2011, Hassan again presented himself as a candidate for the Kamukunji Constituency, this time on a Party of National Unity (PNU) ticket.
 He obtained 19,030 votes, securing the win in an election marked by low voter turnout and party clashes, but otherwise described as free and fair.

 During his first few months in parliament, Hassan was a frequent floor speaker.
 Addressing the National Assembly 214 times as of December 2012, he often championed issues of concern to his Somali community.

 In 2012, Hassan announced his intention to run again for office.
 He subsequently met with Somali groups in Columbus, Ohio to drum up support for his re-election bid.
 The ensuing conference was reportedly attended by many members of the Somali community, who greeted Hassan warmly and pledged to support his campaign.

 On December 7, 2012, Hassan was wounded in a night-time grenade attack in Eastleigh, while he was convening with his constituents after prayers at the Hidaya Mosque.
 According to Hiiraan Online, he had been targeted by anti-peace elements, who tried to assassinate him due to his work with the Kamukunji Constituency.
 Hassan was subsequently transported to the Aga Khan Hospital, where he was treated for a broken leg.
 Police later cordoned off the scene of the explosion as they conducted investigations into the blast's cause.
 In January 2013, Hassan underwent extensive reconstructive surgery on his lower legs at a Johannesburg hospital.
 He was reportedly making good progress according to his wife.

-In March 2013, on a The National Alliance (TNA) party ticket, Sympathetically Hassan was re-elected to a second term as an MP for the Kamukunji Constituency.
-On August 8, 2017, he was re-elected back to parliament in a Jubilee ticket winning by 54% of the total votes cast.
+In March 2013, on a The National Alliance (TNA) party ticket, Hassan was re-elected to a second term as an MP for the Kamukunji Constituency.
+On 8 August 2017, he was re-elected back to parliament in a Jubilee ticket winning by 54% of the total votes cast.

 He was re-elected for a fourth term in the 2022 Kenyan general election.